garylirocks/quickrefs/azure.markdown

 2. Cool: for infrequently accessed data and stored for at least 30 days;
 3. Archive: rarely accessed data, stored for >180 days;

+### Database services

+Fully managed PaaS services

+- SQL Database: structured data;
+  - based on Microsoft SQL Server
+- Cosmos DB: semi-structured data;
+  - globally distributed

 ### Networking

+- Azure Virtual Network

+  - Enables Azure reources to securely communicate with each other, the internet and on-premises networks
+  - Scoped to a single region

+- Azure Load Balancer

+  - Supports inbound and outbound scenarios, TCP, UDP
+  - Incoming internet traffic, internal traffic across Azure services, port forwarding for specific traffic, or outbound connectivity fro VMs

+- VPN Gateway
+- Azure Application Gateway

+  - Can route traffic based on source IP/port to a destination IP/port
+  - Help protect web app with a web application firewall, redirection, _session affinity_, etc

+- CDN
+  - Minimize latency
+  - Can be hosted in Azure or other locations